KaanAres10/Ray-Tracer/README.md

 # Computer Graphics Final Project

-A renderer developed as part of the Computer Graphics Final Project.
+A ray-traced renderer developed as part of the Computer Graphics Final Project.
 This project focuses on implementing key rendering techniques to simulate realistic lighting and post-processing effects.

 ## Features Implemented